williamjeccles/HA-FoxESS-Modbus/README.md

 ### Energy Dashboard Values

-⚠️Some values won't appear until a small amount of data has passed through that value.
+⚠️Some values won't appear or will show an error until a small amount of data has passed through that value.
 You may need to wait 24hrs before you can setup the energy dashboard.

 **Electricity Grid**
 - grid_daily